rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 3 : Customize View Transitions

 By default, views transition on- and offscreen by fading in and out.
 You can customize this transition by using the transition(_:) modifier.

+#### Section 4 : Compose Animations for Complex Effects

+The graph switches between three different sets of data when you click the buttons below the bars.
+In this section, you’ll use a composed animation to give the capsules that make up the graph a dynamic, rippling transition.